Leap into the unknown.

 Some folks can’t help themselves.
 They see a cliff or crevice and just feel the need to go for it.

 Others consider what they believe and apply it confidently.
 When John Glenn went into space, he left confident he was coming back.
-Glenn was wise and willing, but he didn't really know.
+Glenn was wise and willing.

 I respect the John Glenns of this world.
 They have boldly gone where no man has gone before.